Small RVs are all the rage. Here is our list of the nine Best Class B RVs for 2021.

 The Interstate adds more than 50 best-in-class features as standard, not upgrades.
 The company aims to deliver the very best in safety, performance, interior design, comfort, efficiency, and more are all onboard each and every time you hit the road.

 Airstream says that it includes more Mercedes-Benz safety and performance features than anyone else, from the rear- and side-view cameras and assist features to the Parktronic parking system.
-Airstream also adds in features of its own, like Air Ride Suspension, which delivers a smooth ride in virtually any road conditions.
+Airstream also adds in features of its own, like Air Ride Suspension, which delivers a smooth ride in virtually any road condition.

 It’s available in five different floor plans.